xlladdins/xll/docs/Excel4MacrosH-P.md

 **MESSAGE**(**logical**, text)

-Logical    is a logical value specifying whether to display or remove a message.
+Logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to display or remove a message.

   - > If logical is TRUE, Microsoft Excel displays text in the message
     > area of the status bar.